NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 ```

 You may be wondering what `webpack-node-externals` is, well, on node, we don't want to bundle packages that can be included (`require`) on runtime (all packages from `node_modules` and the standard library), [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) does exactly that.

+Instead of separating build phases of server and client will use [webpack's array configuration](https://webpack.js.org/configuration/configuration-types/#exporting-multiple-configurations):

 ```js
 module.exports = [